 Enquire for more information.

-Workshops will take place in my studio space in London, Holborn:
+Workshops will take place in my studio space in Central London, Soho:

 Get in touch if you would like to organise a workshop in your location.